TerminalHash/clearlooks-phenix-plume/README.md

 - Fluxbox and other WM themes untested and maybe extremely bugged!

-- XFWM4 theme not match in color  - because i very bad in pixel art, other image resources recolored in Inkscape (GTK3) or GIMP (other).
+- XFWM4 theme painted crookedly - I'm not very good at pixel art, so I tried my best.

 - WM themes may not match in color  - everything is repainted by means of filters in GIMP.